 Barton Common

-This habitat is an oasis of rich bio-diversity supporting nationally important plant species, such as heath spotted orchid and heath milkwort.
+This habitat is an oasis of rich bio-diversity including nationally important plant species, birds, insects, butterflies and moths.

 New Forest ponies were re-introduced to the Common and now their grazing has helped restore the grassland while we also manage some areas by cutting and burning of invasive gorse.